 - Have no prior history of drug use (urine tests will be done during the donor screening process)

 - Be available for about 5 to 10 clinic appointments (you may have to travel for days if your clinic is far away from your state of residence)

 - Avoid getting tattoos or body piercings within the 6 months before commencing an egg donation process and when going through the cycle.

 - Be ready to be listed with the agency as an available donor for 6 months, at least.

 - Have not completed more than 6 donation cycles in her lifetime, which is in accordance with the guidelines released by the ASRM (American Society for Reproductive Medicine).

-Once you have carried out your research and decided that the fertility clinic or agency is one you want to partner with, they will commence their screening process.
+Once you have conducted your research and decided that the fertility clinic or agency is one you want to partner with, they will begin their screening process.

 This is done to find out if you are a suitable candidate for oocyte donation and to help the hopeful parents get the information they require to select the ideal donor for their family.